 - While that is happening, grate the zucchini with the large side of the grater, and place it into a sieve.
 Using your hands or a clean towel, wrap it up and squeeze all the life/moisture out of it.
 Really, go to town.

-- In a large bowl, mix together the flours, baking powder and baking soda, and gradually add it to the olive oil mixture in the kitchen mixer (turn it to a low speed so the flour doesn’t blow up in your face) and keep adding until all the flour has been incorporated.
-Add the vinegar, vanilla bean paste and wrung out zucchini, and mix on low until just combined.
+- In a large bowl, mix together the flours and baking powder, and gradually add it to the olive oil mixture in the kitchen mixer (turn it to a low speed so the flour doesn't blow up in your face) and keep adding until all the flour has been incorporated.
+Add the (optional) vanilla bean paste and wrung out zucchini, and mix on low until just combined.
 Allow the batter to sit for a minute or so – it should loosen and become a pourable consistency.
-Scrape the bottom to ensure there isn’t any stagnant batter, and mix it through if there is.
+Scrape the bottom to ensure there isn't any stagnant batter, and mix it through if there is.

 - Pour the batter into the greased and lined springform tin, and place it into the oven for 25-30 minutes.